sakunaharinda/agentvlm/README.md

 ### Access control policy verification

 Before training the verifier, we first need to create the dataset using the techniques mentioned in the paper.
-To do that run the following command,
+To do that, run the following command,

 ```bash
 $ cd verification/dataset/